KrishnaKarki2/ProceduralParametricTracing/README.md

 Afterwards, upload each frame ['frame1.png,' 'frame2.png', ...]

-You can use the Framizer attached in this repo to convert your mp4 to pngs, or use the sample frames provided in the repo
+You can use the framizer attached in this repo to convert your mp4 to pngs, or use the sample frames provided in the repo

 ### Step 2: Download the IPYNB from this repo and upload to Google Colab
 <img width="717" height="335" alt="upload_ipynb png" src="https://github.com/user-attachments/assets/7a6a84f6-4059-4cff-b48e-df3627e5fb11" />